gurpreet998/Retail-Analytics-Dashboard-Project-PowerBI-/README.md

 ![Revenue Chart](https://github.com/gurpreet998/ShopNest/blob/main/Images/Revenue%20analysis.png)

-Insights: The line chart illustrates the total annual revenue for ShopNest from 2016 to 2018.
+Insights: The line chart illustrates the total annual revenue for retail from 2016 to 2018.
 Starting from nearly zero in 2016, the revenue sharply increases to approximately 7 million in 2017, indicating a major growth phase.
 The upward trend continues in 2018, reaching over 8 million, although the growth rate is slightly slower than the previous year.
 This steady increase reflects successful business scaling, customer acquisition, and product performance.
 The visual highlights key revenue milestones and provides a clear picture of the company’s financial trajectory, which can inform budgeting, forecasting, and strategic planning.